dominiquegodin/ATLAS-electron-identification/README.md

 --weight_file = name of h5 weight file from a previous training checkpoint (requires .h5 extension)

+--transform   = ON applies Quantile transform to scalar variables (fit performed on train sample
+	        and applied to whole sample)

 --checkpoint  = name of h5 checkpoint file used for saving and updating the model best weights